How To Build A Fitted Wardrobe On A Budget

-We've made it super easy to learn how to build a built-in wardrobe
+We've made it super easy to make a built-in wardrobe

 Many people around the UK look to add built-in wardrobes to their home every year.
 But if you're thinking about how much fitted wardrobes cost or if you've been wondering how to build a fitted wardrobe on a budget (and since you're on this page, you probably have) then wonder no more.
-Perfect for any DIYer, as long as you're comfortable with some basic hardware (a measuring tape, a screwdriver and maybe a saw) then let us do the hard work, cutting, edging and building your wardrobe at our Nottinghamshire factory.
+Perfect for any DIYer, as long as you're comfortable with some basic hardware then let us do the hard work in cutting, edging and building your wardrobe at our Nottinghamshire factory.
 We will then ship it to your home, flat-packed ready for easy self-assembly, anywhere in the UK mainland.

 To give you a quote for a beautiful, made to measure fitted wardrobe we need some key information.
 This will allow us to provide you with an accurate quote, plus your visual renderings of what the new furniture will look like, quickly.